-- A Council may grant a dispensation to a member or co-opted member of that Council (on receipt of a written request) to speak and vote on a matter where they have a Disclosable Pecuniary Interest.
-A Council may grant a dispensation where, having had regard to all the relevant circumstances it: - (a) Considers that without the dispensation the number of persons prohibited from participating in any particular business would be so great a proportion of the body transacting the business as to impede the transaction of the business. - (b) Considers that without the dispensation the representation of different groups on the body transacting any particular business would be so upset as to alter the likely outcome of any vote relating to the business. - (c) Considers that granting the dispensation is in the interests of persons living in the authority's area. - (d) Considers that without the dispensation each member of the committee (Previously it referred to "each member of the Council's Executive" so should this just refer to Policy and Resources Committee?) would be prohibited from participating in a particular item of business. - (e) Considers that it is otherwise appropriate to grant a dispensation. - 2.
-Any dispensation granted must specify how long it will last, up to a maximum of 4 years.
+- 1. A Council may grant a dispensation to a member or co-opted member of that Council (on receipt of a written request) to speak and vote on a matter where they have a Disclosable Pecuniary Interest.
+A Council may grant a dispensation where, having had regard to all the relevant circumstances it: - (a) Considers that without the dispensation the number of persons prohibited from participating in any particular business would be so great a proportion of the body transacting the business as to impede the transaction of the business. - (b) Considers that without the dispensation the representation of different groups on the body transacting any particular business would be so upset as to alter the likely outcome of any vote relating to the business. - (c) Considers that granting the dispensation is in the interests of persons living in the authority's area. - (d) Considers that it is otherwise appropriate to grant a dispensation. - 2.
+Any dispensation granted must specify how long it will last, up to a maximum of 4 years. - 3.
+The Council has delegated the granting of dispensations to the Monitoring Officer.